This post discusses the transaction models ACID and BASE.

 - WAL: Write-Ahead Logging

-BASE is a more relaxed consistency model than ACID, primarily used in NoSQL and large-scale distributed systems.
-BASE has the following three characteristics:
+BASE is a more relaxed consistency model primarily used in NoSQL and large-scale distributed systems.
+BASE has the following three properties.

 | Property | Meaning | Summary |